-- An Food Service Facility Permit Application must be made on a form provided for this purpose at the Manchester Health Department.
+- An Food Service Establishment Permit Application must be made on a form provided for this purpose at the Manchester Health Department.

 - The appropriate application fee must be paid at the time of application.

-- If the establishment is new, remodeled, or renovated, please view the New Businesses and Change Owners/Locations Guide for proper procedures.
+- If the establishment is new, remodeled, or renovated, please view the Process to obtain a Food Service Establishment Permit for proper procedures.

 - When an application has been filled and the applicant believes that the establishment is in compliance with the NH Rules for the Sanitary Production and Distribution of Food (He-P2300) then a request for inspection of the establishment should be made to the Health Department.
 This should be done after receiving prior approval to open from the Building and Fire Departments.
 A Food Permit Sign-Off Form will be completed by all appropriate Departments indicating their pre-opening approval.

 - Upon inspection, the Health Department will determine if the establishment meets the requirements of the NH Rules for the Sanitary Production and Distribution of Food.
 If so, a permit will be issued providing that all other appropriate City agencies have approved the operation.

 - Permits are valid for a period of time not more that one year from the date of issue.

 Additional permit requirements for mobile canteens

 A route schedule indicating the time and location of stops must be provided at the time of application.
 The schedule must include the time of reporting to the commissary and the location of the commissary.
 If the commissary is owned by another individual, then a mobile food establishment commissary certificate must be submitted along with the Mobile Food Service Establishment Permit Application.